Sharelove123/flutter-ecommerce/README.md

 ## Todo List

+- **Customize Shop Name**: Allow users to customize the name of their shop or store.
 - **Implement Review Feature**: Add a review feature to allow customers to leave feedback on products.
 - **Enhance Dashboard Functionality**: Introduce additional functionalities to the dashboard for sellers.
 - **Improve Code Readability**: Refactor code to make it more readable and decompose pages into proper widgets.